Samuel-Buteau/EISFitting/README.md

 see requirements.txt
 install the requirements by running on the command line "pip install <something>" with <something substituted for a requirement.

+# Investigation and New Features

+We have identified a problem with softmax over NINF. the solution was to use float32.max instead.
+There is still a problem with that code base.
+Now trying without infinities.

+We still don't know the impact of having synthetic data. but not having it is not preventing overfitting

+We still don't know the impact of having regular convolutions. but having does not prevent overfit.